drhspfn/asyffmpeg/README.md

 AsyFFmpeg is a Python library for interacting asynchronously with FFmpeg to perform various operations on media files.

+**Note**: When coding links, photos and more, the progress event will not work. _Progress is available only when encoding a local video file_

 ## Installation

 To install AsyFFmpeg, run the following command: